Photo from Unsplash

 Even So Send I You

-Are there not many unsaved people in every community who might also say, “I have no man to bring me to Christ”?
-There are many lost souls for whom no one is caring.
-It may be answered that the gospel is offered to all, that all could come if they would.
-Yet Christians must not forget that the unsaved can receive grace only through the saved; that those who are forgiven must carry the news of mercy to the unforgiven.
-The redemption is divine, none but Jesus can save; but the priesthood is human.
-God’s ordinary way of finding sinners and bringing them to the Saviour is through the love and pleading of other saved ones.
-Christ’s commission ran: “As the Father hath sent me, even so send I you.”
-We are to do for the unsaved just what Christ did when He was here, what He would do now if He were living just where we live, among them, go to them and ask them if they will be made whole.
+Aren’t there many unsaved people in every community who could also say, “I have no one to bring me to Christ”?
+There are many lost souls for whom no one seems to care.
+It’s true that the gospel is offered to everyone and anyone can come to Christ if they choose, but Christians shouldn’t forget that the unsaved can only receive grace through the saved.
+Those who have been forgiven must be the ones to bring the news of mercy to those who haven’t yet heard it.
+Salvation is from God alone, but the priesthood of believers is human.
+God’s usual way of bringing sinners to the Savior is through the love and pleading of other believers.
+Jesus said, “As the Father has sent me, so I am sending you.”
+We are called to do for the unsaved what Christ did when he was here—go to them and ask if they want to be made whole.

-Are there not lost ones about us who can say at God’s judgment-bar, “The Christians about me would not lead me to the fountain, never even asked me to come to it for cleansing”?
-This man waiting at the fountain’s edge is a type of many about us, close to the healing waters, with hungry, unsatisfied hearts, needing but the help of a human hand to lead them to the Saviour, yet never getting that help or that sympathy, and sitting there year after year unsaved.
-Surely we should not allow any unsaved ones about us to perish without trying in every way to lead them to the cleansing, healing waters.
+Are there not lost people around us who, on the day of judgment, could say, “The Christians near me never led me to the fountain, never even asked me to come to it for cleansing”?
+This man waiting at the edge of the pool at Bethesda represents many people near us, so close to the source of healing, with hearts longing for peace, needing only the help of a kind hand to lead them to the Savior, yet never receiving that help.
+They sit there year after year, unsaved.
+Surely we shouldn’t allow anyone near us to perish without doing everything we can to lead them to the healing waters.

-What evidence have we that we are saved ourselves if we are not interested in the salvation of other lost ones?
-Let us look about us and see if any of our neighbours could say what this poor man at Bethesda said.
-Then let us go quickly and lead them to the Saviour.
+How can we claim to be saved ourselves if we don’t care about the salvation of others?
+Let’s look around and see if there’s anyone nearby who could say what this man said.
+Then let’s quickly go and lead them to the Savior.